Search

 A Savings Incentive Match Plan for Employees (SIMPLE) IRA is a self-employed retirement plan for businesses with up to 100 employees.
 It offers a streamlined way for employers to contribute to their own and their employees' retirement savings plans.

 In 2024, you can contribute up to $16,000 as an employee, with an additional $3,500 in catch-up contributions if you're 50 or older.
+In 2025, you can contribute up to $16,500 as an employee, with an additional $3,500 in catch-up contributions.
 Employers must contribute to their employees' SIMPLE IRAs through matching or nonelective contributions.

 • Lower administrative costs.
 SIMPLE IRAs have less paperwork and lower setup and maintenance costs than other retirement plans.